Learn more about metacognition in the workplace with Roam Research.

 The Key Takeaway

-In a digital age when disconnecting from the real world seems to be a thing, engaging products that remind one of their sense of self such as Roam Research can help bring ourselves back to reality – one page at a time.
+In a digital age when disconnecting from the real world seems to be a thing, engaging products that remind one of their sense of self such as Roam Research can help bring us back to reality – one page at a time.